treeman/mining-incorporated/README.md

 * Refactor RoomType into OreType or similar
 * Multiple levels
 * Use lua for constants and settings
+    Settings is different than constants.
+Settings can be changed in terminal and are typically flags.
     Should split into several files.
-Use same lua instance for them all, to allow interreferential constants.
     Need to expose the values in c++ in a nice way.
-Global functions I guess vs pass as reference to everything which needs it.
     Global is probably nicer here.
 * Create a console where we can set settings and cheat etc.
 * Cleanup readme